Scattering and dynamical capture of two black holes: synergies between numerical and analytical methods: Abstract

 \section{Abstract}

 We study initially unbound systems of two black holes using numerical relativity (NR) simulations performed with \GRA{}.
 We focus on regions of the parameter space close to the transition from scatterings to dynamical captures, considering equal mass and spin-aligned configurations, as well as unequal mass and nonspinning ones.
 The numerical results are then used to validate the effective-one-body (EOB) model \DALI{} for dynamical captures and scatterings.
 We find good agreement for the waveform phenomenologies, scattering angles, mismatches, and energetics in the low energy regime ($E_0\lesssim 1.02\,M$).
-In particular, mismatches are typically below or around the $1\%$ level, with only a few cases -- corresponding to spinning binaries -- slightly above the $3\%$ threshold.
+In particular, mismatches weighted with the zero-detuned, high-power noise spectral density of Advanced LIGO are typically below or around the $1\%$ level, with only a few cases -- corresponding to spinning binaries -- slightly above the $3\%$ threshold, thus suggesting the usability of \DALI{} for current data analysis of low-energy scatterings and dynamical captures.
 We also discuss dynamical captures in the test-mass limit by solving numerically the Zerilli equation with the time domain code \RWZ{}.
 The latter analysis provides valuable insights into both the analytical noncircular corrections of the EOB waveform and the integration of NR Weyl scalars.